Getting to see the Wagah Border Ceremony

 Lowering of the Pakistani and Indian Flags

 From my vantage point I could see clearly the small gathering at the Pakistani side of the border, and the bus loads of Indians getting off on the other side of the double gates.
-Below a man dressed in a Pakistani flag t shirt and waving a similar flag on a pole came running over to the grassy area below us.
+Below a man dressed in a Pakistani flag t-shirt began waving a his flag on a pole then came running over to the grassy area below us.

 Pakistan and India for head to head at the Wagah Border ceremony